RedisGraph/RedisGraph/deps/GraphBLAS/Tcov/README.txt

-SuiteSparse:GraphBLAS, Timothy A. Davis, (c) 2017-2018, All Rights Reserved. http://suitesparse.com   See GraphBLAS/Doc/License.txt for license.
+SuiteSparse:GraphBLAS, Timothy A. Davis, (c) 2017-2019, All Rights Reserved. http://suitesparse.com   See GraphBLAS/Doc/License.txt for license.

 GraphBLAS/Tcov: statement coverage tests

 Since nearly all GraphBLAS tests are in MATLAB, I have taken the unusual step of creating a statement coverage mechanism to use within a MATLAB mexFunction.
-To compile GraphBLAS for statement coverage testing, and to run the tests, do:
+To compile GraphBLAS for statement coverage testing, and to run the tests, type this in the MATLAB command window.

-    testcov
+    gbmake ; testcov

+If you get a linking problem on linux, add this directory to your LD_LIBRARY_PATCH, so that the libgraphblas_tcov.so constructed by gbmake can be found by the mexFunctions.

-Statement coverage tests results will be saved in log.txt.
-The entire test can take about 30 to 40 minutes, including the compile time.
+Statement coverage tests results will be saved in Tcov/log.txt.
 Note that full coverage requires some or all of the GraphBLAS/User/Examples/*.m4 files to first be moved into the GraphBLAS/User/ directory (and then run "make cmake" in the shell before doing testcov in MATLAB).
 The tests will work without this step, but some statements that handle compile-time user-defined semirings in the User/*m4 files will not be tested.

 To list the lines covered by the test, do this in MATLAB: